udo-munk/z80pack/doc/README-cpm.txt

 	Quickstart to run CP/M and MP/M on the Z80-CPU simulation

 1. Change to directory ~/z80pack-x.y/cpmsim/srcsim
-   make -f Makefile.operating-system
-   make -f Makefile.operating-system clean
+   If you use GNU make just type "make" and "make clean", otherwise make -f Makefile.operating-system make -f Makefile.operating-system clean
 This compiles the CPU and hardware emulation needed to run CP/M and MP/M.